 - $K\downarrow$ (incoming solar or shortwave radiation) encompasses direct and diffuse shortwave radiation.
 As a photon, or wave form of energy, $K\downarrow$ can be scattered /reflected, absorbed, or transmitted.
-It is always positive. - K[↑] (reflected solar or shortwave radiation that is reflected from a surface) K[↑] is always a portion of K[↓], so it must be less than K[↓].
+It is always positive. - K^{\uparrow} (reflected solar or shortwave radiation that is reflected from a surface) K^{\uparrow} is always a portion of K^{\downarrow} , so it must be less than K^{\downarrow} .
 It is always positive. - L↓ or L↑ (longwave or infrared (IR) radiation) depends on the temperature of the object being measured (i.e. sky, clouds, buildings, glass, roads, grass, snow, etc.).
 IR thermometers detect an object's emitted IR radiation as a temperature.
-IR thermometer readings of objects are typically warmer (i.e. longwave radiation values are larger) when the ambient air temperature on the day your observations are made is higher (or conversely cooler (longwave values are smaller) when the ambient air temperature is lower). - L↓ (incoming longwave) depends on the temperature of the sky or sky objects.
+IR thermometer readings of objects are typically warmer (i.e. longwave radiation values are larger) when the ambient air temperature on the day your observations are made is higher (or conversely cooler (longwave values are smaller) when the ambient air temperature is lower).

+- L↓ (incoming longwave) depends on the temperature of the sky or sky objects.
 For weather monitoring, L↓ is dominated by the sky condition (clear versus cloud) with much smaller contributions from buildings trees, etc. as our sites are chosen for observing sky conditions.
-Clouds are much warmer than clear skies resulting in higher L \downarrow values and sky temperatures.
+Clouds are much warmer than clear skies resulting in higher L↓ values and sky temperatures.
 Clouds warm as they absorb the longwave radiation that is emitted by the ground.
-Thick, low clouds are the warmest; they are also usually the darkest clouds.

-$L\downarrow$ is smaller on clear days (IR thermometer readings are colder) because the surface's longwave radiation can travel higher into the atmosphere before it is absorbed by atmospheric gases or lost to space.

-- L↑ (outgoing longwave) depends on the temperature of the ground /surface being measured.
+Thick, low clouds are the warmest; they are also usually the darkest clouds. - L↓ is smaller on clear days (IR thermometer readings are colder) because the surface's longwave radiation can travel higher into the atmosphere before it is absorbed by atmospheric gases or lost to space. - (outgoing longwave) depends on the temperature of the ground /surface being measured.
 Ground temperatures vary with ambient air temperatures, the type of surface material which affects the albedo, and the surface's exposure to solar radiation.
 The exposure of surfaces to sunlight (or shading) is caused by current sky conditions, sun angle, or their location (i.e. near objects that can heat or shade the site).
-These factors control how much radiation the ground surface can absorb, which affects its temperature and resulting IR emissions. - Q (net all-wave radiation) integrates all radiation balance components: Q = $(K^ + L^) = (K \downarrow K^{\uparrow}) + (L \downarrow L^{\uparrow})$.
-A net radiometer measures Q as a single instantaneous, integrated measurement of all the radiation components $(K \downarrow, K^{\uparrow}, L \downarrow, L^{\uparrow})$, so there are no time delay errors in the measurement.
+These factors control how much radiation the ground surface can absorb, which affects its temperature and resulting IR emissions. - Q (net all-wave radiation) integrates all radiation balance components: Q = $(K^ + L^) = (K^{\downarrow} K^{\uparrow}) + (L^{\downarrow} L^{\uparrow})$.
+A net radiometer measures Q as a single instantaneous, integrated measurement of all the radiation components $(K^{\downarrow}, K^{\uparrow}, L^{\downarrow}, L^{\uparrow})$, so there are no time delay errors in the measurement.

-[This is not the case when you determine Q by measuring the individual radiation balance components $(K\downarrow, K\uparrow, L\downarrow, L\uparrow)$ and then calculating Q from Q= $(K\downarrow - K\uparrow) + (L\downarrow - L\uparrow)$.
+[When you determine Q by measuring the individual radiation balance components $(K\downarrow, K\uparrow, L\downarrow, L\uparrow)$ and then calculate Q from Q= $(K\downarrow - K\uparrow) + (L\downarrow - L\uparrow)$, time delays can cause issues.
 This method leads to large errors when sky conditions are changing rapidly.]

-This is how integrated, instantaneous Q measurements appear under:
+The points below show how integrated, instantaneous Q measurements appear under:

-- clear sky, daylight periods: Q is dominated by K. - night conditions (no solar radiation): K= 0 so Q= L - cloudy conditions: Carefully consider the sky (and weather) conditions as either K or L can dominate.
+- clear sky, daylight periods: Q is dominated by K. - night conditions (no solar radiation or K= 0): Q= L - cloudy conditions (which are the most complex for Q): Here we must carefully consider the sky (and weather) conditions as either K or L can dominate.
 When evaluating your answers to determine the reason for your Q value, look at the individual ↓ or ↑ components of both the K and L values.
-Then consider the net effect - are K and L positive or negative values?
+Then consider the net effect...are K and L positive or negative values?